Nihal Kularatna: Career

 During the period spanning 1985 to 2002, Kularatna joined the Arthur C Clarke Institute for Modern Technologies, he engaged in industrial research and spearheaded the development of continuous professional development training programs tailored for practicing engineers and also held the position of CEO within the organization.

 In addition to his institutional roles, Kularatna served as a consultant for various US companies, including the Gartner Group and Technology Dynamics, NJ.
 In 2002, he moved to New Zealand, accepting a senior lecturer position at the Department of Electrical and Computer Engineering at The University of Auckland.
 Subsequently, in 2006, he transitioned to the University of Waikato.

 His research output includes over 160 refereed papers published in journals and presented at international conferences.

 He was awarded with the UoW Postgraduate Research Supervision Excellence Award in 2021.
 He won the New Zealand Engineering Innovator of the year 2013.

-Currently serving as an associate professor at the University of Waikato, School of Engineering Teaching and Research, Kularatna's research interests include electronic engineering, surge protection, power electronics, sensors and supercapacitors.
+Currently serving as Professor in Electronics at the University of Waikato, School of Engineering, Kularatna's research interests include supercapacitor applications electronic engineering, surge protection, power electronics, sensors.
 He is a Contributing Editor (Book reviews) for IEEE Electrical Insulation Magazine.

+Pioneering Supercapacitor Assisted (SCA) Techniques

+Nihal Kularatna led a research group the University of Waikato in Hamilton, New Zealand within the two decades (2005-2025) to develop a new family of supercapacitor applications emerged and known as Supercapacitor Assisted (SCA) techniques.
+These SCA techniques family includes unique types of DC-DC converters, lightning protection systems, DC circuit breakers and DC powered appliances such as white goods etc. These techniques has culminated several patents, research publications and some commercial products such as Prodigy 8 series.

+Supercapacitor assisted low dropout regulator (SCALDO) is the first successful power converter technique under the SCA family.
+Supercapacitor assisted surge absorber (SCASA) is the first supercapacitor based surge protector technique which was commercialized by Thor Technologies, Perth, Australia.
+Supercapacitor assisted LED (SCALED) technique is a high efficiency DC lighting technique aimed at DC grid based future buildings.With future DC microgrid based DC systems developing, SCA Transient Energy Pump (SCATEP) based DC circuit breaker technique was also recently developed.

+SCA techniques are based on a new theoretical concept now published as SCA Loss Management (SCALoM)theoryand this new family of power converters and protection systems are aimed at future DC microgrids, DC homes and DC appliances based on renewable energy.